salsa-rs/salsa/book/src/plumbing/database_and_runtime.md

 ## The Salsa runtime

 The salsa runtime offers helper methods that are accessed by the ingredients.
-It tracks, for example, the active query stack, and contains methods for adding dependencies between queries (e.g., `report_tracked_read`) or [resolving cycles](./cycles.md).
-It also tracks the current revision and information about when values with low or high durability last changed.
+It tracks the current revision and information about when values with low or high durability last changed.
+Its cross-thread dependency graph is used for [resolving cycles](./cycles.md).

 Basically, the ingredient structures store the "data at rest" -- like memoized values -- and things that are "per ingredient".

-The runtime stores the "active, in-progress" data, such as which queries are on the stack, and/or the dependencies accessed by the currently active query.
+The per-handle `ZalsaLocal` stores the "active, in-progress" data, such as which queries are on the stack and the dependencies accessed by the currently active query.
+It also contains methods for adding those dependencies, such as `report_tracked_read`.